-Listening, support & prayerful affirmation for LGBTI+ people and their loved ones
+Listening, support & prayerful affirmation for LGBTQIA+ people and their loved ones

 The service aims to provide a safe space and dignity for every person at a time when these cannot be taken for granted.

-We recently set clear expectations of inclusion and respect towards LGBTI+ people, their families and friends.
-Since then, we have continued to receive many requests for guidance and support.
-Our chaplaincy begins its work in the hope and expectation that LGBTI+ people, and those close to them, are no longer left feeling on the margins of the Church.
+We have set clear expectations of inclusion and respect towards LGBTQIA+ people, their families and friends.
+Since publishing the guidance, we have continued to receive many requests for guidance and support.
+Our chaplaincy begins its work in the hope and expectation that LGBTQIA+ people, and those close to them, are no longer left feeling on the margins of the Church.

-The LGBTI+ Chaplaincy Service is part of a diocesan-wide commitment to foster an attitude of inclusion and respect across the diversity of sexual and gender identities in our church and in the world.
+The LGBTQIA+ Chaplaincy Service is part of a diocesan-wide commitment to foster an attitude of inclusion and respect across the diversity of sexual and gender identities in our church and in the world.

 Safe and confidential

-We want you to feel safe reading this page and to know that any contact with the LGBTI+ Chaplaincy Service is secure and confidential.
+We want you to feel safe reading this page and to know that any contact with the LGBTQIA+ Chaplaincy Service is secure and confidential.
 Our confidential contact form (link opens in new window) has further information.

 About the chaplaincy service

-Our LGBTI+ Chaplaincy Service is designed to create a safe space for people over 18 years old (and their families and friends), where they can be confident that their lived experience is listened to with compassion and respect, and that there is appropriate pastoral and spiritual care available.
-The chaplaincy is there for any person with questions, concerns, or pastoral needs relating to issues of gender or sexuality, at a time when these cannot be taken for granted.
+Our LGBTQIA+ Chaplaincy Service is designed to create a safe space for people over 18 years old (and their families and friends), where they can be confident that their lived experience is listened to with compassion and respect, and that there is appropriate pastoral and spiritual care available.
+The chaplaincy is there for any person with questions, concerns, or pastoral needs relating to issues of gender or sexuality.
+It is also there for those who want talk about other matters in a safe space, at a time when this cannot be taken for granted.

 You can download a poster to advertise the chaplaincy at your church.

-The LGBTI+ Chaplaincy Service is needed because LGBTI+ people within the diocese have requested it.
-Right now, some LGBTI+ people (and others with questions, concerns or pastoral needs relating to issues of gender or sexuality) can find it difficult to find safe places in which they can open the conversations they need to have.
+The LGBTQIA+ Chaplaincy Service is needed because LGBTQIA+ people within the diocese have requested it.
+Right now, some LGBTQIA+ people (and others with questions, concerns or pastoral needs relating to issues of gender or sexuality) can find it difficult to find safe places in which they can open the conversations they need to have.

-The chaplaincy service is available to LGBTI+ people living in the Diocese of Oxford, their families and friends, clergy and pastoral leaders and anyone who has pastoral needs, concerns or questions relating to LGBTI+ people.
+The chaplaincy service is available to LGBTQIA+ people living in the Diocese of Oxford, their families and friends, clergy and pastoral leaders, and anyone who has pastoral needs, concerns or questions relating to LGBTQIA+ people.
 Visit the FAQs page to find out more.